We’ve been, we know - just call!

 Fly from Heathrow to Delhi, arriving the next day.
 Other departure points including Gatwick, Birmingham, Manchester, Newcastle and Glasgow are also available.

+Drive from Delhi to Agra (approx 220 km / 4 hours).
 Two great Mughal monarchs, Akbar and Shah Jahan, transformed the little village of Agra into a befitting second capital of the Mughal Empire, giving it the name Dar-ul-Khilafat - seat of the Emperor.
 Today, a visitor to Agra is caught up in a world of contrasting edifices of red sandstone and white marble, narrow lanes and quaint buggies, and that irresistible charm that this favourite city of the Mughals still retains.
 It is not surprising that modern Agra still reflects its Mughal heritage most conspicuously.
+In the late afternoon visit Mehtab Gardens for a spectacular view of the Taj Mahal, from across the River Yamuna.
+Overnight at your chosen hotel.

 In the early morning visit the mesmerizing Taj Mahal - a UNESCO World heritage site.
 The 17th century Taj Mahal is often called a poem in stone.
 If so, the mausoleum is a love poem, created by Mughal Emperor Shah Jahan for his favourite wife Mumtaz Mahal.
 It took 22 years to be completed and was designed and planned by a Persian architect Ustad Isa.
 Apart from its stunning design balance and perfect symmetry, the Taj is also noted for its elegant domes, intricately carved screens and some of the best inlay work ever seen.
 It is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage (Please note: Taj Mahal remains closed on Friday).

-Return to hotel for breakfast .
-Check out and visit Agra Fort, a UNESCO World heritage site.
+Visit Agra Fort, a UNESCO World heritage site.
 An imposing structure with walls of red sandstone, almost two miles long and contains palaces, audience halls and mosques.
 The fort presents a good sampling of Islamic and Hindu architectural styles.
 It was built by the third Mughal Emperor, Akbar.
 Subsequent additions were made to the fort by his son Jahangir and grandson Shahjahan.
+Continue your journey to Jaipur (approx 260 km / 5 hours).
+Overnight at your hotel.

 Day 5 - Jaipur